 I use computational and statistical methods to study the relationship between culture and politics.
-My research focuses on the questions of how belief systems are structured and why certain ideas seem to "go together."
-By developing new methods and adapting novel data sources, I attempt to shed new light on these age-old questions from the sociology of knowledge and culture.
+My research examines how belief systems evolve and why certain sets of ideas tend to "go together."
+By developing new methods and adapting novel data sources, I attempt to shed new light on these classic questions from the sociology of knowledge and culture.

 In previous work, I have developed ways to use word embedding models to discover cultural categories and associations in text.
 I have also examined political conservatives' loss of trust in scientists, the role ideology plays in shaping economists' expert opinions, and the evolving patterns of political alignments in the American public.
 In my dissertation, I apply word embedding models as well as qualitative approaches and methods drawn from bioinformatics to understand how historic cultural cleavages have become mapped onto current political divides in the United States.